 - The quickest route crossing Market Square from North Main is a right turn followed by a left on Hammatt St. to Depot Square.

-- It’s also cheating to bear left on N. Main in front of the Christian Science Church, then turn right and immediate left on Market Street, but I do it anyway.
+- It’s may be cheating to bear left on N. Main in front of the Christian Science Church, then turn right and immediate left on Market Street, but it works, and I do it anyway.

 - People who race through the intersection are surely not from around here and should go back to wherever they came from.

 Every newcomer to the town is mystified by this absence of the familiar red, green and yellow lights that tell us when to stop and when to go, but Ipswichites will tell you that there has never been a signal and it would be a bad idea if there was one.
 (And don’t call them Ipswichians).

 The lack of a coherent system seems to work.
 The Holland city of Drachten and Portishead, England removed most of their traffic lights several years ago based on the theory that drivers would drive better if they watched for clues from their surroundings.
 Drachten’s center previously had an average of eight accidents annually, a number which has now been reduced to almost zero.

 Ipswich folks are courteous and friendly but being of industrious Puritan stock we’re too busy to wait for a light to change colors.
 It’s the way we’ve always been.
 Ipswich prides itself as being the Birthplace of American Independence because not far from this intersection, ninety years before the Boston Tea Party, John and Samuel Appleton and the Rev. John Wise along with other townsfolk led the “Andros Rebellion” against the English Crown’s imposition of a tax and revocation of local self-governance.
 We really don’t like being told how to do what we’re already doing; nor were we about to let John Appleton’s house be torn down and replaced with a service station at Market Square.